match-stick-model/actions-citizens-take/README.md

 We'll explain how to submit a suggestion through the 'issues' tab, how to keep track of where funding is being awarded and the milestones that projects have met.

-A document we want to create is a ISO Procurement Policy and Procedures like this (but simpler)  https://www.iso.org/files/live/sites/isoorg/files/about%20ISO/working_with_iso/docs/Procurement_Procedures.pdf

 Proof of concepts
 * Aragon Nest https://github.com/aragon/nest/issues